-Today we discuss the pros and cons of installing siding yourself.
+Today we discuss the pros and cons of DIY siding.
 There are certainly both positive and negative aspects to DIY siding installation, but it’s important to cover all the bases before starting your project.
-Let’s go over the pros and cons!
+You should be somewhat experienced — the last thing you want is to start the project, and realize halfway through you won’t be able to complete it yourself.
+So, let’s weigh the pros and cons!

 Pros of DIY Siding

 Doing your own siding installation is generally always going to be cheaper than hiring a professional, just based on the money you save on labor.
 So, if you’re on a budget, doing it yourself can sound pretty attractive.

 You can do all the installation at your own pace.
 You can take your time, work over the weekends, and hire friends or family to help, all on your own schedule.
 This can help limit interruptions and distractions to your life, and you can take a break whenever you need it.